shrestha-bishal/sure-transaction-importer/README.md

 `surefinsync` is a Python utility designed to be an helper tool.
 If you love ~~Maybe~~ [Sure](https://github.com/we-promise/sure) as your personal finance application and it currently does not supports your banking transactions syncing though Plaid or SimpleFin then this can be a solution for you.

-The current workflow for importing multiple transactions for multiple accounts is one on one or merging it in a single output file manually keeping track of account names which can be prone to erros which I personally have done many times.
-So I just developed this cli application which can save your precious time and effort.
-Currently it can merge transaction files from multiple accounts into a standardised output.
+The current workflow for importing multiple transactions from multiple accounts is one-on-one or merging it in a single output file manually keeping track of account names which can be prone to erros which I personally have done many times.
+So I just developed this cli application which automates this all and can save your precious time and effort.
+Currently it can merge transaction files from multiple accounts into a standardised output which then can go though the normal transaction import in Sure.
 It is built to integrate smoothly into a data pipeline or financial workflow of Sure, and runs reliably in Docker.

 > Note: At this stage the tool supports only the --merge operation.
 The --post (post transaction without importing), --categorise (auto categorise using llm) and --sync are planned for future releases.

-###Features
+### Features
 - Merges multiple CSV transaction files into a single file (--merge).
 - Maps account names to files via configuration.
 - Customises transaction columns (order and naming).